Wilfredwongkc/tp/docs/UserGuide.md

 #### Deleting a student : `delete`

-Just in case you have added a student to the wrong class, this command allows you to remove the student from the TeachBook.
+If you have added a student to the wrong class, this command allows you to remove the student from the TeachBook.

 Format: `delete INDEX…||all`